cprodescu/config/README.md

     curl https://raw.githubusercontent.com/cprodescu/config/master/install.sh | sh

 This will clone this repo along with the required dependencies and replace your configuration files with the ones provided here.
+The old files are renamed as `<filename>.backup`